The Giant TCR Advanced SL 0 is incredibly light, stunningly stiff and it holds flatland speed well, it's an out and out super bike

 The Giant Contact SLR stem's faceplate features an integrated out-front computer mount (with adapters for all of the best cycling computers), which fits using the bottom two stem faceplate bolts.

-On our test model, the Giant Fleet SLR saddle came complete with the integrated rear light, which on its own, probably wouldn't make our list to the best rear bike lights, but its a neatly integrated package that is unobstructed by saddlebags, and works perfectly well as a daytime running light or paired with a dedicated rear light.
+On our test model, the Giant Fleet SLR saddle came complete with the integrated rear light, which on its own, probably wouldn't make our list to the best bike lights, but its a neatly integrated package that is unobstructed by saddlebags, and works perfectly well as a daytime running light or paired with a dedicated rear light.

 The Giant TCR model we have here is the range-topping Advanced SL 0 model, unsurprisingly, it's beyond the budgets of many, myself included.
 However, the TCR has always offered plentiful options across a broad spectrum of budgets.
 The 2021 edition is no different.